“To pursue, systematically, the elimination of the environmental impact of personal transport.”

 If funds permit, we aim to build 22 cars (20 cars + 2 spares) in batches of five, to trial with public customers.
 These cars are being fully hand built from carbon fibre.
 We’re calling the trial a Beta Test because we are inviting triallists to get involved in the refinement of the car and the service.

 We are offering 1-3 month contracts to 80-100 users over a period of 12 months.

 During this time, we will be gathering feedback from each user on functional and practical issues, as well as service preferences and the logistics of running the service, including customer handovers and technical updates in the vehicles.
 Regular gatherings, shared feedback, dialogue with designers and engineers, and 24/7 technical support will form part of the trial.

 We are aiming for a variety of users – younger and older, men and women, urban and rural, personal, corporate and car-sharing.

 Driving data, including observed changes in driver behaviour, will be assessed, as well as satisfaction with the Riversimple experience and perceptions of pricing and value.

-We will be tweaking and refining the offer until we are confident that we have the best possible brief for the production cars and the launch service.
+We will be tweaking and refining the offer until we are confident that we have the best possible brief for the next version of the cars and the launch service.

-We have secured a grant of €2m from EU towards the costs of this trial and have also successfully raised £1.138m through crowdfunding.
+We have secured a grant of €2m from EU towards the costs of this trial and have also successfully raised over £2m through two rounds of crowdfunding.